blytkerchan/blytkerchan.github.io/_posts/2011-04-14-shining-light-on-bugs-testing.markdown

 ---
 author: rlc
+categories:
+- Software Testing
 comments: true
 date: 2011-04-14 01:16:17+00:00
 layout: post
-title: "Shining light on bugs: testing"
-wordpress_id: 1357
 tags:
 - testing
+title: 'Shining light on bugs: testing'
+wordpress_id: 1357
 ---

 Bugs like to hide in the darker corners of the code: the parts that are least exercised, less well-structured.
 They don't react to light very well. tests are like a spotlight that you shine upon specific pieces of the code.
 The first time you do that -- especially if the code has been around a while -- the bugs will come crawling out of the woodworks.